 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 A different marker also named Long Homestead (here, next to this marker); The Railroad (about 300 feet away, measured in a direct line); The Dam (about 500 feet away); Lumber Capital (about 500 feet away); The People (about 500 feet away); Gateway to the West (about 500 feet away); Lumber Port (about 600 feet away); Roll of Honor (about 600 feet away).
 Touch for a list and map of all markers in Tonawanda.

 More about this marker.
 There is an older style marker (1971) for the Long Homestead a few steps away.

 Categories. • Industry & Commerce • Waterways & Vessels •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on September 21, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 300 times since then.
+This page has been viewed 316 times since then and 16 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on September 21, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.